Farming reforms offer hope for Iran's water crisis

 "Transferring water from the Caspian Sea to Lake Orumieh doesn't really make sense," said Ali Nazaridoust of United Nations Development Programme (UNDP).

 With government policies mired in bureaucracy, the U.N. has offered to help.
-In 2012, the world body launched a pilot program to work with farmers near Lake Orumieh.
+In 2012, the world body launched a pilot programme to work with farmers near Lake Orumieh.

 Farmers learned how to make compost, switched to organic-based fertilisers and attended weekly classes on water management which led to a 35 percent drop in consumption.